-The programme is structured to train you as a researcher with a well-developed all-round knowledge of your discipline, in-depth knowledge of a specialist area, research and communication skills.
+A PhD is structured to train you as a researcher with a well developed all-round knowledge of your discipline and a specialist area.

 Your application would normally include a short research proposal indicating your areas of interest, a potential thesis topic and how this aligns to existing research in the School.
 Ideally you should identify and contact a potential supervisor before you apply.